 How long do I have to transfer the title after purchasing a vehicle?

-You must complete the title transfer within 28 days of purchasing the vehicle to avoid penalties.
+To avoid penalties, you must complete the title transfer within 28 days of purchasing the vehicle.
 Timely transfer ensures compliance with state laws and protects your ownership rights.

 What should I do if the seller can’t provide the original title?

 If the seller cannot provide the original title, you will need to apply for a duplicate title through the NCDMV.
-This requires completing specific forms, submitting proof of identity, and paying any applicable fees.
+This requires completing specific forms, submitting proof of identity, and paying any applicable fees after consulting with a North Carolina online notary.

 What common issues can arise during a title transfer?